collinbarrett/collinbarrett.github.io/_posts/2016-02-26-good-to-lie.md

 problem being dishonest, however.
 When a service prompts me to provide the answers to a set of security questions, I make up random, often unintelligible answers to their devious collection of information.
 Granted, the majority of services have migrated away from this old security feature, but implementations are still commonplace.
-Why does eBay need to know my mother’s maiden name or Progressive Insurance need to know my pet’s name?
+Why does eBay need to know my mother's maiden name or Progressive Insurance need to know my pet's name?
 It is a sorry attempt at security which is likely more harmful than good.

 ## Two Reasons for Lying